All Episodes

 And the list goes on and on.

-Thank you very much, I'm glad to be here.
+Thank you very much, Judy.

-You really do believe that the scrubbing of names and information from the Department of Homeland Security database may very well have contributed or at least would have provided us an attempt to stop these incidents and it was very odd to find out that the State Department had warned about travel to Turkey on Monday.
+I've interviewed you a number of times, and one thing is very clear: you really do believe that the scrubbing of names and information from the Department of Homeland Security database may very well have contributed, or at least would have provided us an attempt to stop these incidents.

 So something was up, correct?

-Yep, there's a I call it a gravitational force and it's gaining momentum around the world vis-a-vis the global Islamic movement which is based on the the uh intention to implement Sharia law I'd like to use an illustration a couple months ago I was with T Boone Pickens in his office in Dallas.
+Yep, there's a, I call it a gravitational force, and it's gaining momentum around the world vis-a-vis the global Islamic movement, which is based on the intention to implement Sharia law.

 Everyone knows he's a commodity trader and a wildcatter.

-time when a critical mass is reached and you cannot develop cases to the probable cause level that you need to do in prop in law enforcement so you've become blind it's like driving down the interstate with no headlights on.
+When you start eliminating the little pieces of information, what we call the dots, there comes a time when a critical mass is reached and you cannot develop cases to the probable cause level that you need to do in law enforcement.

-You're going to eventually crash into something and that's exactly what we're seeing.
+You're going to eventually crash into something.

 The administration's policy is crashing into events like San Bernardino, Orlando, Fort Hood, Boston, Chattanooga, and so on.

-But that goes to the heart why would this president the resistance now we is front and center.
+Why would this president, the resistance now is front and center?

-We all know he's incapable of identifying the enemy radical Islamists.
+We all know he's incapable of identifying the enemy, radical Islamists.

 He says ISIS, the Islamic State, is not Islamic.